Sim2Val: Leveraging Correlation Across Test Platforms for Variance-Reduced Metric Estimation: Sim2Val Method

 \begin{theorem}[Optimal Variance of $\hat{\mu}_\mathrm{CV}$] Let $F$ and $\surrogate$ be as defined in Section~\ref{subsec:problem-setup}.
 Let $\hat{\mu}_{\mathrm{CV}}$ be as defined in \eqref{eq:cv-estimator}.
 Then, if $\coeff$ is chosen as $\coeff_{\rm opt}$, defined as:

 the variance of $\hat{\mu}_{\mathrm{CV}}$ takes the following form:

-where$ \rho^2(\surrogate,\metric) := \| \Var(\surrogate)^{-\frac12} \Cov(\surrogate,\metric) \Var(\metric)^{-\frac12} \|^2_{\rm Fr}$ and captures how correlated the surrogate metric is to the metric of interest\footnote{ Note that in the case of scalar $\surrogate$, $\rho$ corresponds to the Pearson correlation coefficient between $\metric$ and $\surrogate$.}. \end{theorem}
+where $ \rho^2(\surrogate,\metric) := \| \Var(\surrogate)^{-\frac12} \Cov(\surrogate,\metric) \Var(\metric)^{-\frac12} \|^2_{\rm Fr}$ and captures how correlated the surrogate metric is to the metric of interest.\footnote{ Note that in the case of scalar $\surrogate$, $\rho$ corresponds to the Pearson correlation coefficient between $\metric$ and $\surrogate$.} \end{theorem}

 We see that the optimal control variate estimator can do no worse in terms of variance than the simple Monte Carlo estimator, and that as the amount of the surrogate data increases, the variance of the estimator approaches a limit governed by the correlation of $\surrogate$ and $\metric$, $(1-\rho^2)\Var(\metric)$.
-Algorithm ~\ref{alg:cv_method} summarizes our control variates estimation procedure.
+Algorithm ~\ref{alg:cv_method} summarizes our approach.

 A direct consequence of the lower variance from the control variate estimator is a reduction in the amount of real-world data needed to estimate the same confidence interval around $\mu$.
 We define a confidence interval (CI) $\gamma:=(\alpha, p)$ by the tuple that includes a measure of the ``size" $\alpha\in[0,\infty)$ of the interval in which we expect the true mean to lie and the probability $p\in[0,1]$ of the interval \emph{not} covering the true mean.
 A CI $\gamma_1:=(\alpha_1, p_1)$ is considered to be tighter than $\gamma_2:=(\alpha_2, p_2)$ if $\alpha_1 \leq \alpha_2$ while $p_1 \leq p_2$.
 With this notion of CI tightness, we present the following theorem.